i3drobotics/yolov5_on_Colab/README.md

 Instructions for running Yolov5 on a dataset on Google Colab.

-# Step 1- Only if you need o convert from VOC XML to yolo format
+# Step 1- Only if you need to convert from VOC XML to yolo format
 Go to desired directory and type:

 git clone https://github.com/i3drobotics/Convert-VOC-to-YOLO.git